+The most versatile organizational tool in your Plot is the Group, a way of sorting objects in multiple ways and for any purpose you need.
 To create a new Group, switch to Plot edit mode, and open the Groups table.
-Use the + button to add a new Group, set its name and color, and any user notes you need to describe its purpose.
+Use the + button to add a new Group, set its name and color, and any description you need to describe its purpose.

 Once you have your Group assigned to objects, you can begin to manipulate them.
 Tapping on a Group’s name will select all objects in that Group.

-Because Groups are accessible only in Layers edit mode, the objects that are selected will not be movable by dragging them directly.
+Because Groups are accessible only in Plot edit mode, the objects that are selected will not be movable by dragging them directly.
 To move a Group’s objects, use the multi-move technique (dragging and rotating with a three-finger touch).

-Hide, Solo, Lock
+Hide, Solo, Lock, Opacity

 All objects in a Group can be hidden, etc just the same as a collection of multi-selected objects.
 The Group itself also has hide/solo/lock/opacity properties, so if new objects are added to the group, they will adopt those properties.
 Objects will always adopt the display settings and color of their Primary Group, and ignore other Groups settings (but will remain part of the other Groups for selection purposes).